 How does it work?

-A cranial osteopath will use gentle massage to stimulate the soft tissue and the skull with the aim of releasing tension.
-The treatment relaxes muscles around the neck, face, head, and reduces tightness.
-This frees the circulation of blood, lymphatic fluid, cerebrospinal fluid, and encourages the flow of oxygen to all parts of the head and neck.
+A cranial osteopath will use gentle massage to stimulate the soft tissue and the skull to release tension.
+The treatment relaxes muscles around the neck, face, and head, and reduces tightness.
+This frees the circulation of blood, lymphatic fluid, and cerebrospinal fluid encouraging the flow of oxygen to all parts of the head and neck.